cbsandiego/credit_risk_resampling/README.md

 * Total Debt
 * Loan Status

-Based on the total sample of `healthy loan` '0' vs `high-risk loan` '1', our model will help us predict whether an applicant is a high-risk or not.
+Based on the total sample of `healthy loan` `0` vs `high-risk loan` `1`, our model will help us predict whether an applicant is a high-risk or not.
 The total sample size for each will help us determine our model's accuracy.

-To help us test the accuracy of our prediction, we Describe the stages of the machine learning process you went through as part of this analysis.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
+To help us test the accuracy of our prediction, we will use `LogisticRegression` and `Resampling`.
+For both methods, we will get a count of each target class.
+You will notice that in the original dataset, there is an imbalance of total number of support for `0` and `1`.
+We will then train both methods with a logistic regression classifier, calculate their balanced accuracy score, generate a confusion matrix and finally generate a classification report.
+At this point we will compare the classification report from the original dataset to the resampling-oversampler dataset.

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.
+Let's take a look at our results

 * Machine Learning Model 1 - Original Data:
-  * Description of Model 1 Accuracy, Precision, and Recall scores.
 ![original](images/original_report.jpg)
+  * Balanced Accuracy - At 95%, the balanced accuracy is fairly high.
+  * Precision - Healthy loans 100% which means predicted data for healthy loans is accurate.
+However, high-risk loans is at 85% accuracy.
+  * Recall - The healthy loans 99% recall accuracy is also high with high-risk loans at 91%.

 * Machine Learning Model 2 - Over Sampler:
-  * Description of Model 2 Accuracy, Precision, and Recall scores.
 ![imbalanced](images/imbalanced_report.jpg)
+  * Balanced Accuracy - Using the resampling-oversampler method, the balanced accuracy increases to 99%.
+  * Precision - The healthy loans 100%, high-risk loans 84% stays relatively same.
+  * Recall - The Healthy loans remains at 99%, while high-risk loans greatly increases to 99% accuracy.

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )
+The Resampling Oversampler method appears to perform the best as you will see an increase in the balanced accuracy and recall accuracy from original data vs. resampling.
+Based on our initial `value_counts`, we immediately noticed a difference between the support provided for healthy loans vs. high risk loans.
+We also knew because healthy loans outnumber risky loans, our accuracy on predicting either categorical would not be as accurate for predicting high-risk loans as it would be for predicting healthy loans.
+By using the oversampling method, we help balance the support data to help improve our model's prediction.